-18.1 Further guidance is contained in the relevant toolkits listed below, for all parties involved during the Conduct and Discipline process:

-- Conduct and Discipline Toolkit - Safeguarding Toolkit - 18.2 The Toolkits are updated on a regular basis.
-Headteachers should ensure that they refer to the most up to date copy on Schoolsweb and not a previous printed version. - 18.3 Formal advice and guidance is available from the HR Service Desk or your HR Provider.
+- 18.1 Further guidance is contained in the Conduct & Discipline Policy Toolkit for Managers for all parties involved during the Conduct and Discipline process. - 18.2 The C&D Policy and Toolkit are updated on a regular basis.
+Headteachers should ensure that they refer to the most up to date copy on Schoolsweb and not a previous printed version. - 18.3 Formal advice and guidance is available from HR